 Many musicians strive for decades to earn such an honor.
 Likely, some would disagree with this artist’s opinion.
 But it is closer to what Thomas Brooks might say about it than may be at first evident.

-Brooks’ use of the word “vanity” to describe material gain may be well illustrated by the way we interpret the Hebrew word in the book of Ecclesiastes today: “meaningless.”
-It is surface-level.
-It is temporary.
+Brooks’ use of the word “vanity” to describe material matches earlier translations of a central word in Ecclesiastes: “meaningless.”
+It is surface-level, temporary.
 It comes with a clear expiration date.

 Do you, as Brooks says, smile when the world smiles on you?
 Do you sink into depression when the spotlight turns toward another?
 Remember the ultimate meaninglessness – the vanity – of these things.
 Their value to your flesh will fade as you learn to redirect your heart toward eternal things in God’s service.